-Quotas on Community are determined by DOE Program Managers based on information PIs supply in their yearly ERCAP requests.
+Quotas on the Community File System are determined by NERSC based on information PIs supply in their yearly ERCAP requests.
 If you need a mid-year quota increase on the Community File System, please use the Disk Quota Increase Form and we will pass the information along to the appropriate group for approval.

 See quotas for detailed information about inode, space quotas, and file system purge policies.

 The Community File System is mounted on compute nodes via DVS, an I/O forwarder.
-The file system has a peak aggregate bandwidth of at least 100 GB/sec bandwidth for streaming I/O. While user applications that depend on high-bandwidth for streaming large files can use the Community File System, it is recommended to use Cori scratch or the Burst Buffer instead.
+The file system has a peak aggregate bandwidth of at least 100 GB/sec for streaming I/O. While user applications that depend on high-bandwidth for streaming large files can use the Community File System, it is recommended to use the local scratch file system instead.

 All NERSC users should backup important files on a regular basis.
 Ultimately, it is the user's responsibility to prevent data loss.
 However, NERSC provides some mechanisms in protecting against data loss.